Code of Practice

 or

-Mechanical repair facility can disconnect their non-domestic drains from the sewer system and become a "dry shop".
+Mechanical repair facilities can disconnect their non-domestic drains from the sewer system and become a "dry shop". and:

 • Keep a record of automotive liquid and solid wastes that are picked-up for disposal

 Spills response plans, employee education and proper handling of automotive wastes are important factors in keeping our receiving waters clean.
-The guide book for automotive repair contains details on these and other best management practices.
+The Code of Practice for Mechanical Repair Operations Bylaw contains details on these and other best management practices.

 By reducing and disposing of waste in the proper manner, you can help protect our region's environment.